dependency-check/azuredevops/overview.md

 ## Supported Environments

-- Azure DevOps Agents must be running a Windows agent with Powershell to execute the build task.
+- The Dependency Check Azure DevOps extension has been converted to TypeScript as of version 6.0.
+With this update,  both Linux and Windows build agents are supported.

 ## Contributors